myagizmaktav/assessments-react-native/README.md

 ## Engineering Expectations

-- A miniapp should be created with Electrode Native.
-Please see: https://native.electrode.io/cli-commands/create-miniapp
+- A miniapp should be created with React Native.

+- This app should be interacting with native OS (i.e. iOS, Android, etc.)

+- You may use a framework like Electrode Native or Expo

 - Screen you've picked should be popped up when the first button is clicked